 Said another way, Vailshire’s trading system (v2.0) still maintains a long-term bias, but now has a high degree of shorter-term nimbleness built-in.

 While the future is unknowable, I couldn’t be more excited about where we are headed!

 With these factors in mind, here is a summary of our current Vailshire portfolio allocations:

-For Vailshire’s Conservative, long-only accounts, we currently hold only two individual stocks, while the remainder of the accounts are sitting in cash earning up to 3.83% interest at Interactive Brokers.
+For Vailshire’s Conservative, long-only accounts, we currently hold only two individual stocks, while the remainder of the accounts are sitting in cash.
 It’s hard to believe, but the 30+ additional assets on our long-only watchlist all remain in a strong bearish downtrend.
 When any of these assets turn bullish, they will be added to our portfolios accordingly.